Bacillati: Taxonomic history

 In 2022, new rules were introduced for kingdom-level taxa of prokaryotes, and the same two authors who proposed those new rules, proposed new names in 2024.
 They concluded that “the taxonomically preferable solution for bacterial kingdoms seems to be to accept the subdivision apparent in the study by Battistuzzi and Hedges,” with refinement.
 The new (and only valid) name is kingdom Bacillati.

+Other related proposals

+The clade formed by Pseudomonadati and Bacillati has been named "Selabacteria", in allusion to their phototrophic abilities (σέλας "light" in Greek).
+Currently, the bacterial phyla that are outside of Bacillati + Pseudomonadati, and thus justifying the taxon "Selabacteria", are debated and may or may not include Fusobacteria.